-In AB, infection prevention and control in dentistry is governed by specific guidelines.
+Here in Alberta, infection prevention and control in dentistry is governed by specific guidelines.
 Most of these guidelines are common sense.
 As a rule, anything a dentist uses in the mouth is sterilised or single-use disposable.
-You may be interested to know of some of the measures we take to protect both our clients and our staff from disease transmission:
+You may be interested to know of some of the measures that dental clinics take to protect both our clients and our staff from disease transmission:

 - Ultrasonic instrument cleaning equipment and industrial “dishwasher”-style instrument cleaners

-- Steriliser bank includes 81L hospital grade unit
+- Our steriliser bank includes an 81L hospital grade unit

 - Sterilisers are tested with chemical indicator strips/tape in each load